hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 Let's start our script with a **shebang line followed by SBATCH directives which describe the resources we are requesting from O2**.
 We will ask for 6 cores and take advantage of Salmon's multi-threading capabilities.

 Next we can **create a for loop to iterate over all FASTQ samples**.
 Inside the loop we will create a variable that stores the prefix we will use for naming output files, then we run Salmon.
-Note, that we are **adding a couple of new parameters**.
-First, since we are **multithreading** with 6 cores we will use `-p 6`.
-Another new parameter we have added is called `--numBootstraps`.
-Salmon has the ability to optionally compute bootstrapped abundance estimates. **Bootstraps are required for isoform level differential expression analysis for estimation of technical variance**.
-Bootstrapping essentially takes a different sub-sample of reads for each bootstapping run for estimating the transcript abundances.
-The technical variance is the variation in transcript abundance estimates calculated for each of the different sub-samplings (or bootstraps).
-We will discuss this in more detail when we talk about transcript-level differential exporession analysis.

 The final script is shown below: